strimzi/strimzi-kafka-operator/v1-api-conversion/README.md

 The following changes cannot be done by the conversion tool and have to be applied manually.

-* The `.spec` section is required and have to be present.
+* The `.spec` section is required and must be present.
 * `type: oauth` authentication is not supported in the `v1` API.
   Use `type: custom` authentication instead.
 * `.spec.externalConfiguration` is not supported in the `v1` API.